influxdata/telegraf/plugins/outputs/firehose/README.md

 ## Amazon Kinesis Firehose Output for Telegraf

-This is an experimental plugin that is still in the early stages of development.
-It will submit Points in batches up to 500 in one Put request to Kinesis Firehose.
-This should reduce the number of API requests considerably.
+This plugin allows sending of metrics directly to an AWS firehose.
+It will aggregate all metrics into a single firehose record (separated by newlines).
+This plugin can also gzip metrics prior to submission to firehose for additional cost savings.

 ## About Kinesis Firehose